cliffjsgit/class4-slides/slides.md

 # Exercise 10.6
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "is_anagram" should return True if a word is an anagram
-# or False if not.
-#
 # 1. Two words are anagrams if you can re-arrange the letters from one to spell
 # the other.
 Write a function "is_anagram" that takes two strings and returns
 # True if they are anagrams.